hyperledger/iroha/docs/source/rfc-configuration-overhaul.md

    2: JSON5: Key could not be parsed.
 Key could not be parsed.
 Invalid character 's' at position 4
 ```

-While this message is more helful than the ones we discussed above, there are still issues:
+While this message is more helpful than the ones we discussed above, there are still issues:

 - The message contains repetition.
 - Without an input snippet, the `Invalid character 's' at position 4` part of the message is not as helpful as it could